Does Car Insurance Cover Door Dings and Scratches?

 Get a repair estimate before filing.

-Visit a body shop or a paintless dent repair specialist for a written estimate.
-Compare that number to your deductible.
-If the repair is close to or below your deductible, paying out of pocket saves you from a rate increase.
+Take the vehicle to a body shop or paintless dent repair specialist for a written estimate.
+Compare that figure to your deductible.
+If the repair cost is close to or below your deductible, paying out of pocket keeps the claim off your record.

 4. 4